bulletmark/wordle-aid/README.md

     ```
     # print all 5 letter words, in reverse frequency order to screen:
-    wordle-aid .....
+    $ wordle-aid .....

     # Or, print all 5 letter words with at least 3 vowels:
-    wordle-aid -v3 .....
+    $ wordle-aid -v3 .....

     # Or, print all 5 letter words with at least 3 vowels and all unique letters:
-    wordle-aid -v3 -u .....
+    $ wordle-aid -v3 -u .....
     ```

-2. Enter **ARISE** as your first guess on Wordle, which gives result on first line above.
-Then run:
+2. We choose our favorite starting word **TRACE** as the first guess, which gives the result shown on the first line of the image above.
+   Based on this result, run:

     ```
-    wordle-aid aRise .....
+    $ wordle-aid TracE ..a..
+    ...
+    feast 4166016
+    yeast 6083904
+    heath 6139151
+    dealt 6174968
+    beats 6367861
+    beast 14787561
+    seats 17070818
+    meant 17832930
+    death 83216831
+    least 111229798
     ```

+   The output above is the least of candidate words possible given the command line word arguments you have specified.

-   Note: Specify the guess word you used and set each candidate letter (yellow and green) to upper-case, and each non-candidate letter to lower-case.
+   Note: Specify the 1st guess word you used and set each yellow (i.e. correct but incorrect position) letter to upper-case, and other letters to lower-case.
+Specify all green (i.e. correct and in position) letters you have found so far in the right (wildcard) field in their correct position.

 3. Choose a word from the suggestion list output from above command.
-   We choose to enter **WORLD** which gives result on second line above, then run:
+We choose to enter the highest frequency candidate **LEAST** from the list, which gives the result shown on the second line in the the image above, then run:

     ```
-    wordle-aid aRise woRld .O...
+    $ wordle-aid TracE leasT .ea..
+    ...
+    beata 134085
+    beatz 158324
+    keath 158670
+    neato 182680
+    beaty 209357
+    meaty 395095
+    neath 571177
+    meath 773366
+    heath 6139151
+    death 83216831
     ```

-    Note: Here we have set the right-side wildcard word to include the correctly placed green `O` letter.

-4. Choose a word from the suggestion list output from above command.
+4. Choose a word from the suggestion list output from the above command.
-   We choose to enter **COURT** which gives result on second line above, then run:

-    ```
-    wordle-aid aRise woRld couRT .O...
-    ```

-5. Choose a word from the suggestion list output from above command.
-   We choose to enter **MOTOR** which gives final correct answer.
+   We choose to enter the highest frequency result **DEATH**, which gives us the final correct answer.

 In summary, specify `.....` (all wildcards) as your starting result and insert characters to it as your find them, i.e. all green letters from each guess.
-Note that the number of wildcard characters determines the Wordle game word size (e.g. `wordle-aid arises ......` for a 6 letter game).
+Note that the number of wildcard characters determines the Wordle game word size (e.g. `wordle-aid bundle ......` for a 6 letter game).
 Specify your previous word guesses earlier on the command line.
 They don't actually have to be in the order that you guessed them although likely you will be re-editing from your command history so they will be.
 Yellow letter guesses (i.e. letter valid but in incorrect place) are entered as upper case, and dark/grey letter guesses (i.e. letter not present anywhere) are entered as lower case.
-Green letters (i.e. letter valid and in correct place) can be lower or upper case in the earlier word arguments, but **must** be specified in the final wildcard word.
+Green letters (i.e. letter valid and in correct place) can be lower or upper case in the earlier word arguments, but **must** be specified in the final wildcard word (as either lower or upper case) .

 Try `wordle-aid` out on the [Wordle Archive](https://www.devangthakkar.com/wordle_archive/).